MicrosoftDocs/learn/learn-pr/wwl-sci/describe-identity-protection-governance-capabilities/includes/7-summary-resources.md

 In this module, you learned how Microsoft Entra provides tools to help you protect and govern identities.
 You learned about identity life-cycle management and how Identity Protection can detect potential identity risks.
-Finally, you learned how solutions such as access reviews privileged identity management, and permissions management all help organizations adhere to the concepts of least privilege access, which is a core principal of a Zero Trust security strategy.
+Finally, you learned how solutions such as access reviews, privileged identity management, and permissions management all help organizations adhere to the concepts of least privilege access, a core principle of a Zero Trust security strategy.

 Now that you've completed this module, you'll be able to: